rapidDevGroup/autoCMS/README.md

 # autoCMS
-Automagically create a CMS with class names and data attributes.
+Automagically create a CMS with class names and data attributes or based solely on html tags such as paragraph, headers, spans and more.

 ## Goal